FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1.rst

 This lesson will outline the process of setting up a FLO-2D project using the Plugin for QGIS.
 Setting up the computational domain, creating a grid, interpolating elevation data and spatially variable roughness.

+This video will guide you through the lesson.

+.. youtube:: vU9qQDuZpfY

 Required Data
 _____________